Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 # Lightstreamer - "Hello World" Tutorial - .NET Adapter #

-This project will focus on a .NET port of the Java Data Adapter illustrated in [Lightstreamer - "Hello World" Tutorial - Java SE Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java).
+This project will focus on a .NET port of the Java Data Adapter illustrated in [Lightstreamer - "Hello World" Tutorial - Java Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java).
 In particular, both a <b>C#</b> version and a <b>Visual Basic</b> version of the Data Adapter will be shown.

 ## Let's get started ##